SampleEnvironment/SECoP/rfcs/RFC-006-acquisition.rst

 provide values after some acquisition time, to multi-channel detector setups common in large scale facilities.

+This is conceptually different from a simple ``Readable``, where reading a value is assumed to be always available, without noticeably waiting time.
+In contrast, an acqusition cycle represented by these modules can take a while to complete, maybe providing intermediate values, and deliver a final value once finished, until the next acquisition cycle is started.

 Technical explanation
 =====================

-It is proposed to add three new interface classes.
+It is proposed to add three new interface classes: ``AcquisitionController``, ``AcquisitionChannel`` and ``Acqusition``.

 Definitions